top of page

 "A unique and rare visit by a unique and rare poet to an elite world." ~ Dede Crane

-Enter the elite and haunting world of ballet through the eyes of a dancer who has given every rib and finger, every blistered toe to the company.
-Leap and fall with her, love and starve with her, as she inventories her injuries, her hunger, her cocktail of daily pills, her pointe shoes... as she eavesdrops in the wings of an industry "cattle call", pines after her ballerino, watches her photographed image advertise a show she's no longer dancing in.
-This is the journey of an artist attempting to separate who she is from her art from: whether she's walking an urban street or waiting for a plumber, she's trailed by the perpetually leaping shadow of dance.
+Enter the elite and haunting world of ballet through the body of a dancer who has given every rib and finger, every blistered toe to the company.
+Leap and fall with her, love and starve with her, as she inventories her injuries, her hunger, her cocktail of daily pills... as she eavesdrops in the wings of an industry "cattle call", pines after her queer ballerino, watches her photographed image advertise a show she's no longer dancing in.
+This is the journey of an artist attempting to separate who she is from her art from: whether she's walking an urban street or waiting for a plumber, she's haunted by the perpetually leaping ghost of dance.

 “[This] work is ASTONISHING.
 I’ve never read anyone who could capture the reality of what it is to be a dancer in such a guttingly raw, visceral way—no glorification or pastel sugary fluff that typically accompanies attempts to reveal the daily workings of the ballet world.
 This can only come from an insider’s view, and someone who is not afraid to make the grotesque and deeply dark parts familiar.
 There were so many moments while reading that my whole body responded because [these] words reminded my cells what they went through decades ago, or still do today.
 [These] poems are so detailed and nuanced that they refuse to do what work about dance typically does: paint with one wash, one remote and glittery perspective.
 Disassembling A Dancer is delicious yet challenging reading, particularly for a dancer, because if forces us to see everything we have struggled through laid out starkly on paper.
 I think that makes it important reading.
 So many of us tuck these realities and memories away into protected little subconscious pockets.
 We need to see them exposed and acknowledge them.
 I hope this book reaches a wide audience.
 It’s WONDERFUL.”